 Surprise, surprise!
 Muscle isn’t actually built in the gym or during your workouts.
 It’s built when you’re resting between your workouts.
-When you’re doing a ton of squats, you’re actually causing micro-tears in your muscle fibers (which is why you feel so sore the next day).
+When you’re doing a ton of squats, you’re actually causing micro-tears in your muscle fibers (which is partly why you feel so sore the next day).

 Your muscles are designed to repair these tears and get stronger — kind of a “what doesn’t kill you makes you stronger” thing.
 But if you don’t take rest days, your muscles never get the chance to fully recover, and you’ll continue breaking down muscle without giving your body time to build itself back up.
 So your gains will plateau and you run the risk of some really unpleasant symptoms of overtraining.

 Consider this your permission to take it easy every once in a while (every four days for the purposes of this challenge).
 Because it’s not only your body that needs it, your mind does too.
 Clock out and give yourself permission to relax.

 On that note, if you really can’t sit still on your off days, make it an active-recovery day by doing some stretches and foam rolling.
 Don’t know where to start?
 Try these:

 HOW TO DO IT: Lie on your back and bend your left leg, keeping your left foot on the floor.
 Cross your right leg over so that your right ankle rests on your left knee.
 Grab your left thigh with both hands and pull it toward your chest until you feel your glutes stretch.
 Hold for 30 to 45 seconds, and then repeat on the other side.